FelicityPictures/Maze-Final-Project/README.md

 5/31/15: Continued working on graphics (drawing)
-         Fixed the scanner thing in Processing by using loadStrings() 6/1/15:  Fixed git terminal and problems with merging
+         Fixed the scanner thing in Processing by using loadStrings() 6/1/15:  Fixed git terminal and problems with merging 6/4/15: A bit late, but worked on loading the direction images on the maze Helped set different modes for different screens Drew more images for Spot the Difference

 What do we have as of 6/1?
 INSTRUCTIONS: Look at Maze_Final_Project.pde (for bordered map) and PuzzleTileGame.pde (for Puzzle Tile game).
 Not much progress, but should be able to compile.